 Somerville's early system of rail and trolley stops and dense development have helped make the city the most compact in New England.
 This density of residential and commercial development enabled efficient mobility across neighborhoods.
-But when the Interstate Highway System was constructed in the mid-1900's, many of the city's transit routes were removed or relocated, replaced with high-speed roads made only for vehicular traffic.
+But when the Interstate Highway System was constructed in the mid-1900's, many of the city's transit routes were removed or relocated, replaced with highspeed roads made only for vehicular traffic.

 The City of Somerville benefits from continued investment in transportation infrastructure from internal and external sources.
 The City's financial strength, in the form of a AA1 bond rating and robust record of financial stewardship, is an advantage in seeking funding for capital and operational planning and construction projects.
-This was most recently demonstrated by Federal and State funding commitments to the Green Line Extension (GLX), which will add five new stations in the city and offer a one-seat ride to Downtown Boston, extend the Community Path, add 11 miles of new stormwater drainage, and put 85% of Somerville residents within a half-mile of a subway station (currently at 15%).
+This was most recently demonstrated by Federal and State funding commitments to the Green Line Extension (GLX), which will add five new stations in the city and offer a one-seat ride to Downtown Boston, extend the Community Path to Lechmere, add 11 miles of new stormwater drainage, and put 85% of Somerville residents within a half-mile of a light rail station (currently at 15%).

-Somerville has the physical foundation for improving access to multiple modes of transportation, including a pre-car layout, dense housing and employment centers, and connected neighborhoods.
-Most, but not all, of Somerville residents have convenient access to highgrowth job centers and leisure activity districts through a variety of transportation modes both within and adjacent to Somerville, at nearby Alewife, Kendall Square, and Downtown Boston.
-Somerville residents enjoy strong connections on bus and rail networks running east/west and have access to an increasing number of mobility modes, including several bus lines, rail connections via the Red and Orange Lines, almost 30 BlueBikes stations, and bicycle infrastructure including painted and protected bicycle lanes.
+Somerville has the physical foundation for improving access to multiple modes of transportation, including a precar layout, dense housing and employment centers, and connected neighborhoods.
+Somerville's dense residential neighborhoods and their closeness to Somerville's many squares contribute to high "walkability scores."
+Most, but not all, of Somerville residents have convenient access to high-growth job centers and leisure activity districts through a variety of transportation modes both within and adjacent to Somerville, at nearby Alewife, Kendall Square, and Downtown Boston.
+Somerville residents enjoy strong connections on bus and rail networks running east/ west and have access to an increasing number of mobility modes, including several bus lines, rail connections via the Red and Orange Lines, almost 30 BlueBikes stations, and bicycle infrastructure including painted and protected bicycle lanes.
 In particular, new bicycle lanes continue to grow in response to demand.
+Somerville has the start of several mobility hubs, a place where multiple modes of transportation emerge, in several neighborhoods.
+Aided with technology and real time information, this can help people make more sustainable transportation choices.